 UNESCO Global Geoparks promote awareness of geological hazards, including volcanoes, earthquakes and tsunamis.
-Through educational activities for the local people and visitors many UNESCO Global Geoparks give information on the source of geological hazards and ways to reduce their impact including disaster response strategies.
-These efforts build important capacity and contribute to building more resilient communities that have the knowledge and skills to effectively respond to potential geological
+Through educational activities for the local people and visitors many UNESCO Global Geoparks provide information on the source of geological hazards and ways to reduce their impact including disaster response strategies.
+These efforts build competence and contribute to developing more resilient communities that have the knowledge and skills to effectively respond to potential geological

-The Global Geoparks Network working group on Geo-hazards coordinates common activities and helps preparing disaster mitigation strategies among Geoparks.
+The Global Geoparks Network Working Group on Geo-hazards coordinates common activities and helps preparing disaster mitigation strategies among Geoparks.